500062523/lab-example/README.md

 # lab-example
 to learn
-change no 1 in master
+change no 1 in masters